 Some examples of academic accommodations, based upon a student's individual needs, may include the following:

 Students requesting academic accommodations must first meet with an accessibility counselor for a Welcome Meeting.
 This initial meeting provides the opportunity to understand the student’s disability experience and to identify strategies and accommodations that have been successful in providing academic access.
 No formal documentation is needed to schedule this initial Welcome Meeting.
 However, documentation such as medical records, psychoeducational testing and school records (such as an IEP or 504 Program) may be necessary during this meeting to help guide our conversation and provide information about your accommodation needs.
-If this type of documentation is available, please provide it upon making a Welcome Meeting (either in person or online Accommodate Public Portal) or bring it with you on the day of your Welcome Meeting.
+If this type of documentation is available, please provide it upon making a Welcome Meeting or bring it with you on the day of your Welcome Meeting.

 To schedule your Welcome Meeting, please reach out to us at either 510-885-3868 or email@example.com and provide us with your information.
-You will have the opportunity to upload any medical documentation, reports, IEPs, etc. when doing so.
-Alternatively, you may contact us to schedule a Welcome Meeting by phone, email, or in person.
+You will have the opportunity to send any medical documentation, reports, IEPs, etc. when doing so.
+Alternatively, you may do so in person.

 Although we encourage you to contact us as soon as possible, you can certainly do so at any point in your academic career (including the admissions process) if you experience any disability-related barriers.